usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="sfcsa"></a>5.1.6.1 Single-factor Cryptographic Software Authenticators

 Single-factor software cryptographic authenticators encapsulate a secret key that is unique to the authenticator.
 The key SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, TPM, or TEE if available).
 The key SHALL be strongly protected against unauthorized disclosure by the use of access controls that limit access to the key to only those software components on the device requiring access.
-Single-factor cryptographic software authenticators SHALL be designed to discourage, or at least not facilitate, the cloning of the secret key onto multiple devices.
+Single-factor cryptographic software authenticators SHOULD discourage and SHALL NOT facilitate the cloning of the secret key onto multiple devices.

 #### 5.1.6.2 Single-factor Cryptographic Software Verifiers